 For designing, I am not drowning on the technical side, rather want to tell from a visual perspective.
 Here are certain designing tips you can consider:

 - No multicolor: It’s a common thing that colors attracts us more often, but that doesn’t mean that you make a rainbow out of your website.
 It’s better if you select 2-3 specific colors and follow the same pattern in your entire website.
 Like you may take blue for branding, and Navy blue for CTAs.
 You can use the colors of your brand’s logo as well.

-- Reuse Styles: For branding, consistency is the key and this improver UX of your website.
+- Reuse Styles: For branding, consistency is the key and this improves UX of your website.
 When your draft is on the plain paper, it may seem boring, but it looks more uniform and appealing on the website.
 For sure, it reduces work too!

 - Group Similar Stuff: Arrange the elements of similar category together in the groups.
-You can separate them with whitespaces, lines, or background color.
+You can separate them with white spaces, lines, or background color.
 This gonna help you with UX.

 4. Utilize Your Website’s White Space

 If your website’s mockup doesn’t seem right, check on the white space you left.
 A non-tech newbie may think like the website is so empty, but that’s actually a part of designing.

 Let me put it this way, your website’s goal is to attract your target audience and purchase your products or services.
 So, Call to action (CTAs) or the products are something that your customers should reach.
 And, for that you need to offer a distraction-free environment for your customers; for that, choose a minimalistic theme that fully utilizes your white space.